Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 * One-character tags are removed - interpreted as highly unlikely to hold valuable information
 * Names are converted into one word for building the recommendation system.

-Building the recommendation system ivolved the following steps:
+Building the recommendation system involved the following steps:
 * Applying the TF-IDF Vectorizer, rather than the Count Vectorizer as some tags contain words that frequently appear across a large amount of tags and contain insignifcant value.
 * Building a cosine similarity matrix from the TF-IDF Vectorizer.
 Note that the cosine similarity scores can be calculated directly using the dot product, given the use of the TF-IDF vectorizer.
 As a result, Sklearn's linear_kernel() was used instead of cosine_similarities() because it is faster.
 The cosine similarity matrix is a 45,935 by 45,935 matrix, derived from 43,623 movies in the `tags.csv` data file.
 * The recommendation system is based on inputting a movie and providing the number of top recommendations based on the most similar movies (from the tags), measured by the cosine similaity score (from the cosine similarity matrix).